I John 2:3-17 (web)

 The old commandment is the word which you heard from the beginning.

-is in the darkness even until now.
+exists in darkness (from the beginning) until now.

 Interlude

-I have written to you, young men, because you are strong,
+I had written to you, young men,

 The Command for Holiness

-the lust of the flesh, the lust of the eyes,
+that is, the lust of the flesh, the lust of the eyes, and the pride of life——

 Discussion Questions